openlattice/chronicle-analysis/README.md

     - `--includestartend`: Flag to include the first and last day.
 These are cut off by default to keep the summary unbiased (due to missing data in the beginning of the start date or the end of the end date).
     - `--splitweek`: Flag to include the analyse separately week and weekend.
 Requires argument `weekdefinition`.
     - `--weekdefinition`: One of `weekdayMF`, `weekdayMTh`, `weekdaySTh` to distinguish week and weekend (only when using `--splitweek` flag)
+    - `--splitday`: Flag to include the analyse separately daytime and nighttime.
+Requires argument `daytime` and `nighttime`.
+    - `--daytime`: What time does daytime start?
+In 24h format (eg. 10:00).
+    - `--nighttime`: What time does nighttime start?
+In 24h format (eg. 22:00)

 An example statement for the example data with all custom arguments: